 3. Get your own independent legal advice

 You don’t need a lawyer to make a .
-But it’s a very good idea to get your own legal advice before signing one.
+But it’s a very good idea for each of you to get your own legal advice before signing one.

 You can talk to a lawyer who can help you understand:

-- The claims you can make after you separate.
+- the claims you can make if you separate or

-- The rules your agreement has to follow to make it binding and enforceable under the law.
+- the rules your agreement has to follow

 If you decide not to get legal advice, you may not be able to argue later that you didn’t understand your legal rights when you signed the agreement.

-If you can’t afford to hire a lawyer, you may be able to find legal help in other places.
+If you can’t afford to hire a lawyer at all, you might be able to find legal help in other places.